 Some of the design trends rolled out by Apple or Google proved successful among users

 A super-smart branding move on Google’s part leaves us with a single choice: if you port an app from iOS to Android, it’s almost a must to profess material design as your religion.
 But this hot trend has also been attracting glances from iPhone users.
 As a result, we can see some iOS apps featuring material design style UI.
 I only mention this to emphasize the importance for an app to align with design trends, even if that means occasionally disregarding a platform’s specifics.
-By the way, here is a great piece from InVision on how to avoid looking like Google but still take its material design principles into account.

 Your app has complex functionality and user interface

 Any mobile app has to be as simple to use as possible, even if it has a load of functions.
 Following a platform-oriented approach makes a lot of sense for apps with rich functionality and a lot of content.
 To illustrate, Accent Kit, an app we developed for the UK’s leading accent and dialect coaches, contains a wide variety of features, from audio playback to recording to text and images all aimed at helping actors learn accents.
 When Yalantis had to port the app to Android, we didn’t consider any other method, but the one that’s oriented to the platform.
 Otherwise, users would’ve had a hard time trying to figure out all the useful features the app provides.